Home Compare UBER vs ZM

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The lead is spread across profitability and growth, rather than sitting in one isolated gap.
-The overall score gap is 11 points in favour of Zoom Communications, Inc..
+Most of the separation is still concentrated in profitability.
+The overall score gap is 10 points in favour of Zoom Communications, Inc..

 INDUSTRY COMPARISON